 Nancy Kassam-Adams, PhD is Associate Director for Behavioral Research at the Center for Injury Research and Prevention at The Children’s Hospital of Philadelphia.
-Her research focuses on posttraumatic stress in ill and injured children and their parents and on developing screening and secondary prevention protocols that can be integrated in pediatric health care settings.She also co-directs the Center for Pediatric Traumatic Stress (CPTS), an intervention development center which is part of the National Child Traumatic Stress Network.
+Her research focuses on posttraumatic stress in ill and injured children and their parents and on developing screening and secondary prevention protocols that can be integrated in pediatric health care settings.She also directs the Center for Pediatric Traumatic Stress (CPTS), which develops and disseminates tools for trauma-informed pediatric health care nationally, as part of the National Child Traumatic Stress Network.

 Dr. Kassam-Adams has completed several large prospective studies of traumatic stress in children and youth in medical settings (emergency, inpatient trauma / injury care, intensive care) and has developed evidence-based assessment measures in English and Spanish.
 She conducted a randomized controlled trial of a stepped care intervention for hospitalized injured children and a new web-based preventive intervention for children.
 With colleagues at CHOP, she has developed innovative web-based tools for parents (www.AfterTheInjury.org; www.AfterTheInjury.org/es) and health care providers (www.HealthCareToolbox.org) that promote secondary prevention of traumatic stress in ill or injured children.

 She is Past President of the International Society for Traumatic Stress Studies (ISTSS) and has been an invited member of several national consensus conferences related to pediatric injury and to traumatic stress in children.